infernojs/inferno/packages/inferno-hyperscript/README.md

   If a tag string, the tag name is parsed out, and the `id` and `className` propertires of the properties argument will be modified.
 * **properties** `(Object)` *(optional)* An object containing the properties you'd like to set on the element.
 * **children** `(Array|String)` *(optional)* An array of `h()` children or strings, This will create childen or text nodes respectively.
+New in v4.0.0
+* **noNormalize** Boolean *(optional)* Set true to avoid normalization process.
+Tells Inferno to trust the input as is.
+Used for optimization.

 [hyperscript]: https://github.com/dominictarr/hyperscript
 [inferno]: https://github.com/infernojs/inferno